Megan Savage

 Megan Savage is a multi-genre writer living in Portland, Oregon.

-Recent work is forthcoming in Boyfriend Village by Black Warrior Review and is featured in Pandemic of Perspectives: Creative Re-imaginings on Routledge Press.
+Recent work is forthcoming in The Rumpus, The Forge, and Tampa Review and is featured in Pandemic of Perspectives: Creative Re-imaginings on Routledge Press.

 Her writing has been adapted for performance by, among others, international performing arts collective Chaepani.